kshard/chatter/README.md

 ---

-The library is adapter over various popular Large Language Models (LLMs) tuned for text generation: AWS BedRock, OpenAI.
+`chatter` is an adapter library that integrates with popular Large Language Models (LLMs) and hosting solutions optimized for text generation.
+It supports AWS Bedrock, OpenAI, and OpenAI-compatible models, providing a unified interface for seamless interaction.

+In addition to model integration, `chatter` uses composable utilities such as caching, rate-limiting, and more, enabling efficient and scalable AI-powered applications.

 ## Inspiration